claroline/Claroline/README.md

 - [ ] remove the "innova/angular-ui-pageslide-bundle" (for path)
 - [ ] remove the front-end-bundle (required by icapbadge for jqplot and by core/Resouces/less/layout.less)
 - [ ] add install and doc sections (require claroline/Claroline to be updated as well)
+- [ ] fetch mathjax with bower and remove it from sources (required by formula)